2021 Master's Cohort

 Anna Mancevice recently graduated summa cum laude with a BA in Philosophy and English from Clark University.
 Her current interests revolve around epistemology, feminist philosophy, philosophy of language, and incorporating literary analysis in her philosophical work.
 Outside of philosophy, Anna enjoys hiking, spending time with friends, being in nature, and watching scary movies.

 Beth is a graduate of The University of Texas at Austin with a BA in philosophy and a minor in sociology.
-Her research interests remain broadly within feminist philosophy, and center on the injustice of misogyny, spanning the areas of epistemic injustice, non-binary gender study, and more.
-She also works at a law firm with a primarily pro bono client base.
-Aside from philosophy and legal justice, Beth’s interests include running, being in nature, being with animals, creating art, and playing and consuming music.
+Beth enjoys asking questions within feminist theory, epistemology, personal identity, and more.
+She also works at a law firm where she gets the opportunity to interpret case law for the firm's primarily pro bono client base.
+Aside from philosophy and legal justice, Beth's interests include running, analog waterfowl photography, her 2 cats, and playing bass in the department's band, "Qualia?"

 I earned my BA in philosophy with honors at NYU.
 My academic interests lie in social and political philosophy (I wrote my senior thesis on Confucian Perfectionism), normative ethics, and aesthetics.
 Beyond philosophy, I am a potter.